hbc/dc_2016_04/lessons/08_variant-calling-workflow.md

 ## Assess the alignment (visualization) - optional step

-Index the BAM file for visualization with IGV:
+In order for us to look at the alignment files in a genome browser, we will need to index the BAM file using `samtools`:

 ```bash
 $ samtools index results/bam/SRR097977.aligned.sorted.bam